LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Results

-In addition to measuring the achievable pruning ratios with LEAN, we are interested in measuring the practically realized wall-time speedup.
-We tested this for the real-time dynamic CT segmentation dataset as practical speedup has immediate benefits for such experiments.
-Existing pruning support in PyTorch only masks pruned parameters from the original model, thereby not creating a faster network.
-Therefore, we implemented a custom model of the MS-D network in PyTorch which loads only the unpruned parameters of a network, thereby allowing us to measure practically realized wall time.
+In addition to measuring the achievable pruning ratios, we measure the practically realized wall-time speedup.
+We tested this on the dynamic X-ray CT dataset for which a speedup has immediate benefits in practice.
+Existing pruning support in PyTorch only masks pruned filters, thereby not creating a faster network.
+Therefore, we implemented a custom MS-D model which loads only the unpruned filters.
+During the experiments, an MS-D network pruned to a ratio of 2.5\% (40-fold reduction) with LEAN achieved an F1-score of 0.83 (drop of 5.4\%).
+This network was 10.9 times faster than the unpruned network in practice.
+The speed of evaluating the entire test set is impacted by the batch size, which we take into account as shown in Figure \ref{tab:msdspeedup}.
+For comparison, we included the best performing pruned MS-D network by an other pruning method (operator norm pruning) which achieved a pruning ratio of 15.8\% with an F1-score of 0.83.
+We show differences between MS-D networks pruned with different pruning methods in Appendix \ref{app:msdmasks}.

-A notable highlight from the real-world dynamic CT pruning experiments was an MS-D network which was able to achieve an F1-score of 0.8343 (drop of 5.4\%) at a pruning ratio of 2.5\% (using LEAN).
-This network was loaded into the custom MS-D model, and has a theoretical FLOPs reduction of 39.6.
-The practically realized wall times for evaluating the test set are given in Table \ref{tab:msdspeedup}.
-Using the fastest batch sizes (1 and 16 respectively), the pruned network is 10.9 times faster than the base network.